 - Hate speech or harassment

-A more comprehensive list of non permissible content can be found in our Acceptable Use Policy.
+A more comprehensive list of forbidden content can be found in this article as well as in our Acceptable Use Policy.

 How Violations to this Policy are Enforced